kevjaN89/valheim_docker/README.md

 ## Config
 The config files can be found under */home/steam/valheim*

-## Immportant befor restart the Container
+## Immportant before restart the Container
 If you want to restart the container, you should save the created world first.
 Unfortunately, </br>
 I have not yet found a way to pack this directly into the image.
 From here two possibilities. </br>
 If you don't do this, a new world will be generated after the container restart. </br>